 Serialism and the Continuation of Modernism

-The modernist movement emerged in the 20th Century as a response to the epically grand music of the late Romantic period, as there was a feeling that almost everything that was possible had now been achieved within the structures and conventions of the Common Practice Era (which used a tonal system based on key centres and standard chord progressions, as well as structures like sonata form).
+The modernist movement emerged in the 20th Century as a response to the epically grand music of the late Romantic period, as there was a feeling that almost everything that was possible had now been achieved within the structures and conventions of the Common Practice Era (which used a tonal system based on key centers and standard chord progressions, as well as structures like sonata form).

 One of the most important strands of the modernist movement was serialism, which was pioneered by Arnold Schoenberg in the 1920s.